fede-giorgi/AI-Agent-Driven-Hedge-Fund/README.md

 - Ticker Selection: Choose to analyze a specific subset (e.g., AAPL, NVDA) or a list of tickers.
 - Execution: Watch the agents collaborate real-time on the console.
 - Result: The system outputs a final portfolio allocation table and a detailed report of the decisions.

+## 🐞 Debug Mode

+To facilitate rapid development and testing, we have implemented a `--debug` mode.
+This allows developers to run the agent without manually entering parameters (capital, portfolio, risk profile, tickers) every time.

+When running in debug mode, the system uses default hardcoded values:
+- Capital: $10,000
+- Risk Profile: 5 (Balanced)
+- Tickers: AAPL, MSFT, NVDA
+- Backtesting: Disabled

 ## 👥 Contributors
 - Luca Barattini